MichaelCurrin/code-cookbook/recipes/web/seo/sitemap/index.md

 ---
-layout: listing
 ---
 # Sitemaps

 ## Basic

 What is a sitemap and do you need one?

 A sitemap is usually machine-readable file such as `/sitemap.xml`.
 You also get user-facing pages like `/site-map.html` and this may be paginated or have a breakdown of categories, but the focus of this guide is on the XML one.